dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 This example takes less than 5 minutes to complete.

+## What we are building

-## Sample dapp
+### Sample dapp

-The sample canister exposes a public method, which makes a`GET` request under the hood.
+The canister in this tutorial will have only **one public method** named `get_icp_usd_exchange()` which, when called, will trigger an HTTP `GET` request to an external service.
+The canister will not have a frontend (only a backend), but like all canisters, we can interact with its public methods via the Candid web UI, which will look like this:

 ![Candid web UI](../_attachments/https-get-candid-2-motoko.webp)